The benefits of children learning music

 As well as being a way of relieving stress, music could also help children to manage their feelings better by expressing them through language.
 It gives them the chance to exteriorise their emotions through the instrument they are playing, particularly when they have a go at composing their own music.

 Music is often played in a group and, therefore, team-work skills are learned, with all players working together harmoniously.
 In order to improve the show, attending rehearsals and practising is essential too.
 Working towards a single goal helps to enhance social skills.

 "Children who take part in music develop higher levels of social cohesion and understanding of themselves and others," says Dr. Alexandra Lamont, Lecturer in the Psychology of Music at the University of Keele.

 No matter what age your child might be, understanding the musical language or learning to play an instrument can be challenging at times.
 However, those who learn music also learn to be disciplined in their training because that is the key to success.

-By experiencing that practice and hard work is essential to reaching their goals, children will learn a very valuable life-lesson.
+By experiencing that practice and hard work is essential to reach their goals, children will learn a very valuable life lesson.

 Music can boost self-confidence

-By improving their abilities with a specific instrument and achieving their goals, children can feel very satisfied and this can greatly improve their self-esteem.
-Taking risks and facing challenges is essential for a child in order to fully develop his or her potential.
+By improving their abilities with a specific musical instrument and achieving their goals, children can feel very satisfied and this can greatly improve their self-esteem.
+Taking risks and facing challenges is essential for a child to fully develop his or her potential.